Early Intervention

 Our Early Intervention Approach

-Family-centered, play-based, and evidence-driven
+Family-centered, play-based, and evidence-driven communication therapy

 Parent-Centered Coaching

-Empowering parents as the primary agents of change
+Empowering parents as the primary communication partners

-• Progress monitoring
+Progress monitoring together

 Natural Environment Practice

-Therapy integrated into daily routines and play
+Therapy integrated into daily life for maximum impact

-• Bath time activities
+Bath time language

 What to Expect